What is earthing? Our health writer explains the practice that scientific and medical studies are showing could change your health for good.

 Earthing increases immune response

 According to this article published in “The Journal of Environmental and Public Health,” earthing accelerated the immune response in subjects following vaccination.
 Another study that was focused on the effects of earthing on Delayed Onset Muscle Soreness (DOMS) found that grounding resulted in altered measures of immune response.

 If you thought walking around barefoot was just for hippies and nature lovers, I hope I’ve convinced you otherwise.

 Add these findings about the health benefits of earthing to what we already know about how rural living builds a strong microbiome, and it appears more time spent in close contact with nature is absolutely essential to a healthy, sustainable lifestyle.

 What do you think about earthing now that you’ve seen the science?
 How do you manage to get enough Vitamin G?
 Share your barefoot-success stories with us in the comments section below.

 Are you looking for the right piece of land to start your country life?
-View available rural properties throughout the South in Florida, Georgia, Alabama, Louisiana, Mississippi and Texas on our parent company's website, RaydientPlaces.com.
+View available rural properties throughout the South in Florida, Georgia and Texas on our parent company's website, RaydientPlaces.com.